 But also an ad-hoc approach is lacking the transparency and discipline needed to move forward as a team under the often extreme uncertainties of a new venture.
-At the Lean Innovator Dojo we practice an iterative approach to innovation that is based on the Lean Startup Method and acknowledges the high level of uncertainty addressing the riskiest assumptions first and deals with the complexity of innovation with an agile mindset.
+Inhouse we practice an iterative approach to innovation that is based on the Lean Startup Method and acknowledges the high level of uncertainty addressing the riskiest assumptions first and deals with the complexity of innovation with an agile mindset.

 Start your Innovation Cycle

-As a starting point of an innovation cycle, of a lighthouse project, or a fast assessment of multiple ideas in parallel or just a strategy pit stop for an ongoing innovation initiative the Lean Innovator Dojo provides entrepreneurs and teams the hands-on coaching using the tools within a creative environment that is needed to ideate, design, prototype and test their ideas – learning rapidly with passion.
+As a starting point of an innovation cycle, of a lighthouse project, or a fast assessment of multiple ideas in parallel or just a strategy pit stop for an ongoing innovation initiative we provide entrepreneurs and teams inhouse the hands-on coaching using the tools within a creative environment that is needed to ideate, design, prototype and test their ideas – learning rapidly with passion.

 Working on a relevant challenge from the start participants learn the lean innovation methods, innovation cycle and tools that we working as coaches apply on a daily with our clients.
-The canvases, methods and innovation cycle we introduce are tried multiple times and ready to use for iterating of the ideas towards products that customers will love and that fit within viable business models right away after the Lean Innovator Dojo.
+The canvases, methods and innovation cycle we introduce are tried multiple times and ready to use for iterating of the ideas towards products that customers will love and that fit within viable business models right away after the inhouse workshop.

 Action Learning the Lean Innovator’s Toolbox